Funding & Early Planning

 If you plan on hosting a free event, open to all of campus, you may qualify to receive funding through the Student Activities Budget Review Committee (SABRC).
-(Each full-time student pays an $85 per semester activity fee, which SABRC is responsible for allocating to registered student organizations for their activities.)
+(Each full-time undergraduate student pays an $85 per semester activity fee, which SABRC is responsible for allocating to registered student organizations for their activities.)
 You can learn more about SABRC through visiting their website, but a brief overview is provided below.

 - SABRC will not fund the following items or activities:

 - Food & Prizes (unless it is central and pivotal to the success of the event)

 If you are hosting an event after 9pm on a Thursday, Friday or Saturday night, you qualify to apply for late night programming funding!
 All you need to do is provide an outline of your proposed event (date, time, location, activities, organizations involved, etc) to Lauren Smetana, Assistant Director of Student Activities.
 Also, detail how much money you are requesting and what the funding would go toward; requests cannot exceed $750.
 You can email Lauren at email@example.com.

 Whether this is your first time planning an event or 100th time planning an event, strongly consider collaborating with another student organization to host a campus performer or facilitate a home-grown event.
 The more organizations involved, the more people you have to help with implementing, promoting and providing a diversity of insight on planning the event.
 Because of their focus on executing campus events, consider contacting the student organizations listed below:

 - Association of Residence Halls (ARH)